-Sadie Hasbrouck, Hana Smith, Bethany Ashby, University of Colorado School of Medicine
+Sadie Hasbrouck, Hana Smith, and Bethany Ashby, University of Colorado School of Medicine

 This article describes one family’s experience in the Young Mother’s Clinic (YMC), a medical clinic providing multidisciplinary care to adolescent mothers and their children.
 The authors highlight the neurodevelopmental changes that occur in the later adolescent period and explore related clinical implications for professionals working with these young parents and *their children. *

 Adolescent parents and their children require specialized pediatric care because these populations are at increased risk for medical, psychological, developmental, and social challenges (Pizon & Jones, 2012).
 Despite the maturity that parenting may confer to adolescents, they are still progressing through their own developmental maturation.
 While adolescence has traditionally been defined as lasting up to 18 years, or perhaps up to 21, research has made significant progress in identifying that the brain continues to mature and remains in an active state of development until around 25 years (Giedd et al., 1999), which has implications for professionals working with these individuals and their children.
 This developmental progression is of paramount clinical importance to teen/tot primary care clinics, which are medical homes that provide care to adolescent mothers and their children.
 A medical home is best described as a model of primary care that is patient-centered, comprehensive, team-based, coordinated, accessible, and focused on quality and safety.